callunaborealis/notes/mikrotik/change-gateway-ipv4.md

 ## Uncertainties

 - It seems there can be multiple addresses for the bridge interface, e.g. both `192.168.88.1` and `192.168.1.1` can both be set up to access the network.
-- Disabling the default gateway IP so that only the custom default gateway IP is used
+- How to disable the default gateway IP so that only the custom default gateway IP is used.
+It usually results in self-assigned non local IPs of connected devices and a loss of Internet connection, resorting to a hard reset of the router